-I looked at Skim to see if it was a useable and easy PDF reader for my laptop.
+I looked at Skim to see if it was a useable and easy PDF reader and note-taker for my laptop.

 After using it to read three different texts (two long ones, and one article a few pages long), I would say that I would probably use it for big readings, but not for more casual text or articles.